- Emails are an essential communication tool, used worldwide, for both personal and professional purposes.

 1.Use a third party software

-When it comes to sending large files over email, the best way to do this is by using a dedicated tool such as WinZip.
+When it comes to sending large files over email, the best way to do this is by using a file compression process.

-This tool will compress your files and reduce their size without compromising on the quality.
-If you have multiple files to send, with WinZip you can add them all in the same folder in just a few seconds.
+This kind of tool will compress your files and reduce their size without compromising on quality.
+If you have multiple files to send, then just use the compression program to fit them in your email.

 Using the tool is fairly simple.
-All you need to do is go to the file you need to compress, or folder if there are more than one, right-click and select the WinZip option.
+All you need to do is go to the file you need to compress, or folder if there is more than one, right-click and reduce your files.

 What will happen next is that your file will be compressed and you will be able to send it over email without getting the error message, stating that the file is too big.

 If you are working with Dropbox, OneDrive, GoogleDrive then we have great news for you.
-WinZip can integrate itself into all these cloud storage systems and you will be able to easily use it.
+Using the right tool, you can surely integrate these cloud storage apps and backup your data on the cloud.

 2. Upload your files to a cloud storage service